 Author: Kathleen Rea

 I wrote this article for members of the contact improvisation community who have positions of power within their community.
 Their power can derive from being a teacher, organizer, or committee member.
 These are well-defined leadership roles but, even if someone does not have a direct leadership role, they still may have power and influence as a result of the dominant culture that affords them power due to their defining characteristics.
-For example, a tall, able-bodied, athletic, typically good-looking person who is an experienced dancer who excels in lifting technique might have a kind of “rock star” status, whether they choose it or not or is even aware of it.
-Another example is a friendly more senior person who has been going to the jam for 20 years and may be seen as a “caretaker of the space”, which would hold some power in the group.
+For example, a tall, able-bodied, athletic, typically good-looking person who is an experienced dancer who excels in lifting technique might have a kind of “rock star” status, whether they choose it or not.
+Another example is a friendly more senior person who has been going to the jam for 20 years and may be seen as a “caretaker of the space”.
 Please note, power is not a bad thing.
-However, those who have it I believe have a responsibility to make sure they do not use their power over others in a detrimental manner for their own personal gain.
+However, those who have it have a responsibility to make sure they use their power in an ethical manner.

 Let’s say you are in a position of power and there is someone at a dance jam or class that you are attracted to.
 How should you proceed?

 Let me give you an overview of how this can play out.
-In a sexual or romantic relationship where there is a power differential between two people, there is a risk that the person with less power may feel a reduced ability to enforce boundaries or if they do enforce their boundaries there is a price to pay for doing so.
+In a sexual or romantic relationship where there is a power differential between two people, there is a risk that the person with less power may feel a reduced ability to enforce boundaries.
+If they do enforce their boundaries they may worry there will be a price to pay for doing so.
 For these reasons, relationships with power imbalances have a higher risk of leading to hurt and even abuse.
-In a student/teacher relationship, the teacher inherently has power over the student.
-This can make it hard for the student to figure out what boundaries they need to assert when the teacher “muscles” them into a lift or pursues them romantically.
-Or maybe they are not confused but are instead frightened of repercussions that may occur if they say “no”.
+For example, in a student/teacher relationship, the teacher inherently has power over the student.
+This can make it hard for the student to assert their boundaries when the teacher “muscles” them into a lift or pursues them romantically.
 Power imbalances don’t just happen in the teacher/student relationship.
-They can occur when there is a gap in age, experience level, ability, or level of societal privilege and standing.
-Groups that face systemic “isms”, such as racism, sexism, ableism, ageism, homophobia etc., as well as groups that are underrepresented or made to feel invisible often face repercussions when they stand up for their boundaries.
-Sometimes as well power imbalances are fabricated or elevated through deceit, bullying behaviors, and/or attempts to undermine someone’s community connections or confidence in themselves.
+They can occur when there is a gap in age, experience level, ability, or level of societal privilege.
+For groups that face systemic “isms”, such as racism, sexism, ableism, ageism, homophobia etc., as well as groups that are underrepresented or made to feel invisible the risk of repercussions when setting boundaries is greater.
+Some people also may manipulate situations to exacerbate the power differential through bullying behaviors, and/or attempts to undermine someone’s community connections or confidence in themselves.

-In situations where consent and boundary setting becomes blurry due to a power imbalance, I think the tenet in Contact Improvisation that we each are responsible for protecting our own boundaries falls short.
-CI blog writer, Richard Kim refers to this idea in one of his blog posts Rules as the “First Rule of CI” and explains that this rule encourages self-responsibility; that we each are responsible for taking care of ourselves.
+In situations where boundary setting becomes blurry due to a power imbalance, I think the tenet in Contact Improvisation that we each are responsible for protecting our own boundaries falls short.
+CI dancer, Richard Kim in his blog posts Rules refers to this tenant as the “First Rule of CI”.
+He explains that this rule encourages self-responsibility; that we each are responsible for taking care of ourselves.
 Richard goes on to discuss that while it supports the safety of the practice it is sometimes used as an excuse for not being proactive when it comes to preventing abuse.

 I feel “take care of yourself” is a valuable concept that should continue to be promoted.
-However, I feel it does not shed light on the complexities of power issues.
-I believe it is the responsibility of community leaders to educate themselves about power imbalances and act with according responsibility above and beyond the idea that if we each take care of ourselves it will all work out.
+However, I feel it does not shed light on the complexities of power issues and another guidelines “take care of others” needs to be included.
+To uphold this additional guiding principal people in positions of power need to better understand their power.

 Acting with responsibility in regard to power sounds like a good plan, but what does it mean?
 The following is a quiz that helps you guess at whether power imbalances may be at play in a potential relationship.
 Following that, I provide recommendations and then a list of possible actions that can help minimize the risk that power imbalances will lead to abuse.
-There is also space provided for your own thoughts so that the quiz becomes a platform that generates introspection.
+There is also space provided for your own thoughts so that the quiz can become a platform that generates self-learning.

 The Quiz: Is there a power imbalance?